RosettaCommons/documentation/application_documentation/structure_prediction/tcr/TCrmodel.md

 ###Output
 - Output files:
-Running TCR modeling application will result in the following PDB formatoutput files.
+Running TCR modeling application will result in the following PDB format output files.
 The -out::prefix flag can be used to add prefix to the output file names.
     * tcrmodel.pdb The final refined final model.
     * tcr_graftmodel.pdb The crude grafted model without refinement.
     * tcr_loopmodel.pdb The model after application of optional loop modeling or refinement.